UU-UNO Intergenerational Spring Seminar

 The intergenerational seminar is an opportunity to collaborate with others while learning how to be a global activist.
 Through workshops, peer and expert-led panel discussions, community building activities, and worship services, participants undergo a transformative process of learning, reflection, and growth as we explore some of the most challenging issues facing humanity today.

-APPLY NOW: Join our 2018 Seminar Staff!
-Now accepting applications for Youth Dean (due Aug 2), Adult Dean (due Aug 2), and Youth and Adult Chaplains (due Aug 28)!
-Or apply to join the Planning Committee (due Aug 28).
+APPLY NOW: Join our 2018 Seminar Staff - Deadlines extended to 9AM EDT Sept 25!
+Now accepting applications for Youth and Adult Chaplains (PFD) and to join the Planning Committee (PDF) (youth & adults).

 2018 Intergenerational Spring Seminar